dortania/OpenCore-Multiboot/exist/data.md

        ... // Other partitions
     ```

-    - You'll find a partition with code `EF00` meaning it's marked as a EFI System Partition
+    - You'll find a partition with code `EF00` meaning it's marked as an EFI System Partition
       - The EFI partition does not need to be the first, it can be anywhere in the disk partitioning order, the `Code` of it is what matters the most
     - The size of this partition is usually between 100MB and 500MB (any more and it's a waste of storage space)
       - In case the size of it is <200MB, **expand** the partition to 200MB (or a bit more)
-      - In case the size of it is >500MB, **shrink** the partition to 500MB (or 200MB) because it's waste of space
+      - In case the size of it is >500MB, **shrink** the partition to 500MB (or 200MB) because it's a waste of space
       - In case you have multiple partitions with `EF00`, that means your partitioning is bad, you only really need just 1 EFI partition in the whole system (if not per disk, there is no real need for multiple EFI partitions, makes no sense)

-  - In case your disk doesn't contain a EFI partition:
+  - In case your disk doesn't contain an EFI partition:

     ```
     Command (? for help): p